Homology of higher categories: A categorical Dold Kan correspondence

-\begin{definition} Let $\mC$ be a reduced Gray-category that admits endomorphisms and sequential colimits and let $X \in \Pre\Sp(\mC)$.
-The associated spectrum of $X$ is the following spectrum $X'$: for every $n \geq 0$ let The bonding morphism $X'_n \to \Omega(X'_{n+1})$ is the canonical equivalence
+\begin{definition} Let $\mC$ be a reduced bioriented category that admits endomorphisms and sequential colimits and $X \in \Pre\Sp(\mC)$.
+The associated spectrum of $X$ is the following spectrum $X'$: for every $\n \geq 0$ let The bonding morphism $ X'_\n \to \Omega(X'_{\n+1})$ is the canonical equivalence

 \end{definition}

 \begin{remark}